greg-js/arch-wiki-md-repo/wiki/_content/english/Docker.md

 ### Configuring DNS

 By default, docker will make resolv.conf in the container match resolv.conf on the host machine, filtering out local addresses (e.g. `127.0.0.1`).
-If this yields and empty file, than googles DNS servers are defaulted.
+If this yields an empty file, then googles DNS servers are defaulted.
 If you are using a service like dnsmasq to provide name resolution, you will need to add an entry to your resolv.conf for docker's network interface so that it isn't filtered out.

 ### Images location